heather7283/cclip/README.md

 # cclip - clipboard manager for wayland
 ## Overview
 cclip is a set of two tools:
-- cclipd daemon runs in the background, monitors wayland clipboard for changes and writes clibpoard content to a database
+- cclipd daemon runs in the background, monitors wayland clipboard for changes and writes clipboard content to a database
 - cclip is a CLI tools for interacting with the database created by cclipd

 cclip was heavily inspired by [cliphist](https://github.com/sentriz/cliphist) and attempts to fix some issues cliphist has.